-The onion is a good metaphor for one’s lifetime.
+The onion could be a metaphor for one’s lifetime.
 Each of us peel away layer after layer as daily experiences gradually turn into a lifetime.
 This maturing process helps to counterbalance any extreme characteristics we were born with.
 With each decade that passes, we see deeper and become more humble compared to our formative years.
 My life has certainly followed this trajectory over the decades (1).
-Undoubtedly, this natural process plays out for all of us over our lifetime, albeit so gradual as to make it hardly noticeable.
+This natural process plays out for all of us over our lifetime, although so gradual as to make it hardly noticeable.
 Perhaps this post can shed more light on this balancing process.

 First a Review

 Human suffering and confusion result from the cognitive projection of desires (need + thought) and worries (fear + thought)… no surprise there.

 The evolution of tools ramped up beginning around 10,000 years ago with the Agricultural Revolution.
-The subsequent increases in free time and novel problems facilitated innovation resulting in an exponential increase in diligent tool use making life increasingly more comfortable and secure.
-This last10,000 years has resulted in a rampant evolution… not of biology, but of culture and tools.
-However, there has been no commensurate evolution of our emotional nature needed to balance these cultural changes.
-We are still hunter-gatherers, yet devoid of the balancing influences that our ancestral life style provided!
+The subsequent increases in free time and newer problems encouraged innovation.
+This led to an exponential increase in diligent tool use making life increasingly more comfortable and secure.
+This last 10,000 years has resulted in a rampant evolution, not of biology, but of culture and tools.
+However, there has been no corresponding evolution in our emotional ability to balance these cultural changes.
+We are still hunter-gatherers, yet devoid of the balancing influences that our ancestral lifestyle provided.

 Evolution of I.Q. — Devolution of E.Q.?

-The rapid changes through innovation that the agricultural revolution permitted destabilized every facet of human life: language, family, work, leisure, etc. Such civilizing adaptations were the way to have all that we desired and even better, to avoid many of wilderness’s ruthless aspects.
+The rapid changes through innovation that the agricultural revolution permitted helped destabilize every facet of human life: language, family, work, leisure, etc. Such civilizing adaptations were the way to have all that we desired and even better, to avoid many of wilderness’s ruthless aspects.
 Civilization promised to allow us to have our cake and eat it too!

 Circumstances and time bring us to maturity

-Improvements in E.Q. only occur gradually, naturally, through the experience of aging.
+Improvements in E.Q. only occur gradually through the experience of aging.
 As we age, our I.Q. and E.Q. come closer together, as this chart (right) illustrates.